BMW Transmission Problems Explained

 1. Transmission Mechatronic Sleeve

-BMW mechatronic sleeve is located on the passenger’s side of the transmission near the automatic transmission.
-This is where the wire harness from the Transmission Control Unit (TCU) connects the transmission.
+The BMW mechatronic sleeve is located near the automatic transmission on the passenger side of the transmission.
+This is where the Transmission Control Unit (TCU) wire harness connects the transmission.

 Unplug the wire harness and inspect for oil contamination.
-If there is any oil, the communication between the transmission control unit and the mechatronic valve body is interrupted.
-To replace or check for leaks, you must get your BMW up on ramps.
+If there is oil, the communication between the transmission control unit and the mechatronic valve body is interrupted.
+You must get your BMW on-ramps to replace or check for leaks.
 Remove the splash shield from under the transmission and unplug the wire harness.

 2. Mechatronic Bridge Seal adapter